©2008

 HOME | REPORT SIGHTINGS | PHOTOS | BIRDING | JOURNAL | ABOUT US | CHECKLISTS | MIGRATION COUNT | EVENTS | LINKS

-Rosy-faced Lovebird Census Project
+Peach-faced Lovebird Census Project

-VOLUNTEERS CONDUCT SURVEY IN GREATER PHOENIX METRO AREA
+VOLUNTEERS NEEDED IN GREATER PHOENIX METRO AREA

-Saturday, 27 February 2010
+Saturday, 27 February – Morning commitment only

-Major Population area of Rosy-faced Lovebirds
+Major Population area of Peach-faced Lovebirds

-The Rosy-faced lovebird (Agapornis roseicollis) is native to southwestern Africa, where it is found up to an elevation of 1,500 m (Collar 1997).
+The Peach-faced lovebird (Agapornis roseicollis) is native to southwestern Africa, where it is found up to an elevation of 1,500 m (Collar 1997).
 The range is poorly known, but it is generally found in Angola, southwards along the coast through Namibia to Northern Cape Province, South Africa (Juniper and Parr 1998).
 It is found in arid woodland, scrubby hillsides and tree-lined watercourses including river canyons, rocky terrain where area rainfall exceeds 100 mm, and where water is accessible (Collar 1997).
 It is a colonial breeder with natural breeding sites in the inaccessible and often vertical cracks found in steep rock-faces on exfoliating granite or sandstone koppies (Simmons 1997).
 However, it is highly adaptable and it nests and roosts in sociable weaver (Philetairus socius) nests, as well as artificial structures and junction boxes on telephone poles, and in otherwise inappropriate habitats (Simmons 1997).

 It is widely bred in captivity for commercial purposes.
 Only 3 of over 500,000 specimens exported from 1992 through 2001 were reported as specimens of wild origin.
 In captivity, they breed easily.
 A pair can breed and rear three clutches (4-5 eggs per clutch) in a season.
 There 16 or more color mutations of this species produced in captivity, of which 8 are common, 7 are established, and 1 is considered rare (Martin 2002).
 Most color mutations are bred worldwide.

-Why should we census Rosy-faced Lovebirds?
+Why should we census Peach-faced Lovebirds?

 Other Resources: